-Instructions to set up an AlphaZ developer version for CS department accounts, and/or on an external machine are available in a separate page.
+Instructions to set up an AlphaZ developer version for CS department accounts, and/or on an external machine are also available on the Eclipse Setup page.

 Operating systems other than MacOSX and Linux are not supported at this time.
 Support for 32bit Linux is limited, since we have very little access to 32bit machines.